yitzchak/dicy/docs/README.md

 ## Installation

 Dicy can be used either as a library or via the command line.
-To install Dicy as a library use `npm install dicy`.
-To install for command line access use `npm install -g dicy-cli`.
+To install Dicy as a library use `npm install @dicy/core`.
+To install for command line access use `npm install -g @dicy/cli`.

 ## Documentation